aws-observability/observability-best-practices/docs/en/guides/cost-optimization/kubecost.md

 * Soft multi-tenancy — Run multiple node groups in a shared EKS cluster.
 * Consumption based billing — Use resource consumption to calculate the cost incurred in a shared EKS cluster.

 With Hard multi-tenancy, workloads get deployed in separate EKS clusters and you can identify the cost incurred for the cluster and its dependencies without having to run reports to determine each tenant’s spend.
 With Soft multi-tenancy, you can use Kubernetes features like [Node Selectors](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) and [Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) to instruct Kubernetes Scheduler to run a tenant’s workload on dedicated node groups.
 You can tag the EC2 instances in a node group with an identifier (like product name or team name) and use [tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) to distribute costs.
 A downside of the above two approach is that you may end up with unused capacity and may not fully utilize the cost savings that come when you run a densely packed cluster.
 You still need ways to allocate cost of shared resources like Elastic Load Balancing, network transfer charges.

 The most efficient way to track costs in multi-tenant Kubernetes clusters is to distribute incurred costs based on the amount of resources consumed by workloads.
 This pattern allows you to maximize the utilization of your EC2 instances because different workloads can share nodes, which allows you to increase the pod-density on your nodes.
 However, calculating costs by workload or namespaces is a challenging task.
-Understanding the cost-responsibility of a workload requires aggregating all the resources consumed or reserved during a timeframe, and evaluating the charges based on the cost of the resource and the duration of the usage.
+Understanding the cost-responsibility of a workload requires aggregating all the resources consumed or reserved during a time-frame, and evaluating the charges based on the cost of the resource and the duration of the usage.
 This is the exact challenge that Kubecost is dedicated to tackling.

+!!! tip
+    Take a look at our [One Observability Workshop](https://catalog.workshops.aws/observability/en-US/aws-managed-oss/amp/ingest-kubecost-metrics) to get a hands-on experience on Kubecost.

 ## Recommendations
 ### Cost Allocation